-As a trumpet player, Dr. Loyato has shared the stage with such notable artists as Arturo Sandoval, Poncho Sanchez, Yusef Lateef, Ray Anderson, Wadada Leo Smith, Charles Davis, and iconic Lebanese composer and writer renowned throughout the Middle East and beyond Ziad Rahbani, among others.
+As a trumpet player, Dr. Loyato has shared the stage with such notable artists as Arturo Sandoval, Poncho Sanchez, Yusef Lateef, Ray Anderson, Wadada Leo Smith, Charles Davis, Adam Rudolph, Hisham Hallak, Ziyad Sahhab, and iconic Lebanese composer and writer renowned throughout the Middle East and beyond Ziad Rahbani, among others.
 Martín was invited to perform in the First Latin Grammys in 2000.

-In 2003, Dr. Loyato conducted under Pierre Boulez for the Ojai Music Festival in California.
-He has performed with numerous orchestras around the world and has composed and performed concert works for electro-acoustic, dance, theater, choral, orchestra and chamber ensembles, as well as music for television features and advertisements.
+In 2003, Dr. Loyato rehearsed and conducted's Pierre Boulez piece Sur Incises six months before Boulez's arrival to perform the work for the Ojai Music Festival in California.
+He has performed with and composed for numerous orchestras worldwide, including concert works for electro-acoustic, dance, theater, choral, musicals, orchestra, chamber ensembles, and music for television features and advertisements.

 2010 marked the release of his first solo album, Syncretism, in which he explores the colors of the Indonesian Gamelan orchestra, Middle Eastern and Latin rhythms, big band, electronics, jazz and poetry.

 2017 marked the release of his second solo album Involution.
 An electro-acoustic experimental ambient album that features an international group of 30 brilliant musicians from Argentina, Australia, Germany, Greece, Korea, Lebanon, Spain and USA.
 The orchestration is a mixture of Eastern and Western instruments, electronics, vocals and a children choir.